Saraswathi Veena (Saraswati Veena)

 For centuries over, veena is considered as a divine instrument and playing veena is considered to be a yoga.
 Yagjavalkya Maharishi observed that:

 (In short, it means, salvation or liberation can be attained effortlessly by playing veena).

-Maharishi has chosen the word “aprayatnena” (effortlessly) since the usual yogas prescribed by the vedas for liberation require lot of mental and physical efforts.
-Sarangadeva has beautifully elaborated the divinity of veena as:
+Maharishi has chosen the word “aprayatnena” (effortlessly) since the usual yogas prescribed by the Vedas for liberation require a lot of mental and physical efforts.
+Sarangadeva has beautifully elaborated the divinity of Veena as:

 Darsana sparsane chasya bhoga svargapavargade |

 Dorako vasukirjiva sudhamsuh sarika ravih |

 (That is, by seeing and touching the veena, one attains the sacred religion and liberation.
 It purifies the sinner, who is been guilty of killing a Brahmin.
 The danda, made of wood or Bamboo, is Siva, the string is Devi Uma, the shoulder is Vishnu, the bridge is Lakshmi, the gourd is Brahma, the navel is Sarasvati, the connecting wires are vasuki, the jiva is the moon and the pegs are the sun.
 The veena thus represents nearly all the Gods and Goddesses, and is, therefore, capable of bestowing all kinds of divine blessings, benediction, and auspiciousness).